-For service contracts where the cumulative value for the duration of the contract is estimated to be more than $75,000, ministries are required to work in consultation with Single Procurement Services (SB) to conduct a formal, open and competitive procurement process.
+For service contracts where the cumulative value for the duration of the contract is estimated to be more than $75,000, ministries are required to work in consultation with Single Procurement Services (SPS) to conduct a formal, open and competitive procurement process.
 Ministries are responsible to ensure that the various trade agreements are complied with for service contracts.
 The opportunity must be advertised on the provincial tender site, SaskTenders

 .
 In addition, Ministries are required to post contract award notification including the successful supplier/s name on SaskTenders.